Dan Tangnes

 Dan Tangnes (born 3 March 1979) is a Norwegian ice hockey coach.
-He is currently the head coach for EV Zug of the National League in Switzerland (NL).
+He is currently the head coach for Rögle BK of the SHL in Sweden.

 On October 24, 2013, Tangnes was replaced by Magnus Bogren as head coach of Rögle BK, then of HockeyAllsvenskan.

 As a player, Tangnes spent his career in Rögle BK, Gislaveds SK, Lillehammer IK and Jonstorps IF.